tock/tock/doc/threat_model/Application_Loader.md

 ## TBF Verification Requirement

-The application loader is required to confirm that the TBF's `total_size` field is correct before deploying an application.
+The application loader is required to confirm that the TBF's `total_size` field is correct (as specified in the [Tock Binary Format](../TockBinaryFormat.md#tbf-header-base)) before deploying an application.
 This is to prevent the newly-deployed application from executing the following attacks:

-1. Specifying an incorrect `total_size`, preventing the remaining application(s)
-   from launching (impacting availability).
+1. Specifying an incorrect `total_size`, preventing the kernel from finding the remaining application(s), which prevents the remaining application(s) from launching (impacting availability).

-1. Specifying a too-large `total_size` that include the subsequent application(s) image(s), allowing the malicious application to read the images(s) (impacting confidentiality).
+1. Specifying a too-large `total_size` that includes the subsequent application(s) image(s), allowing the malicious application to read the images(s) (impacting availability and confidentiality).

 ## Trusted Compute Base in the Application Loader